YourOnly-One/content/way/en-ph/blog/posts/2020/20200407-feast-yahuah-passover.md

 #rel = "noopener external nofollow"
 +++

-The Feast of <bdo lang="hbo-Hebr" dir="rtl">𐤉𐤄𐤅𐤄</bdo> (<span lang="hbo-Latn" dir="ltr">YAHUAH</span>)'s Passover or <bdo lang="hbo-Hebr" dir="rtl">𐤐𐤎𐤇</bdo> (Pesach) is the first in the annual seven appointed times we are to observe diligently.
+The Feast of <bdi lang="hbo-Hebr" dir="rtl">𐤉𐤄𐤅𐤄</bdi> (<bdi lang="hbo-Latn" dir="ltr">YAHUAH</bdi>)'s Passover or <bdi lang="hbo-Hebr" dir="rtl">𐤐𐤎𐤇</bdi> (Pesach) is the first in the annual seven appointed times we are to observe diligently.
 However, in the so called "New Testament" era, it is commonly taught that this is no longer important and meaningless.
 But is it?

 <!--more-->

 {{% quotebox boxstyle="qbs_verse01" qmarkstyle="qbm_doublequotationmark" boxcolour="qbc_midnightblue" attribalign="txt_right" srctitle="Exodus 12:14" srclink="" srcrel="noopener external nofollow" attribto="King James Version" attriblink="" attribrel="noopener external nofollow" %}}
-And this day shall be unto you for a memorial; and ye shall keep it a feast to <bdo lang="hbo-Hebr" dir="rtl">𐤉𐤄𐤅𐤄</bdo> (<span lang="hbo-Latn" dir="ltr">YAHUAH</span>) throughout your generations; ye shall keep it a feast by an ordinance for ever.
+And this day shall be unto you for a memorial; and ye shall keep it a feast to <bdi lang="hbo-Hebr" dir="rtl">𐤉𐤄𐤅𐤄</bdi> (<bdi lang="hbo-Latn" dir="ltr">YAHUAH</bdi>) throughout your generations; ye shall keep it a feast by an ordinance for ever.
 {{% /quotebox %}}

-In <cite>Exodus 12:14</cite> it was very clear that the Most Hight himself commanded us to keep the feast of <bdo lang="hbo-Hebr" dir="rtl">𐤉𐤄𐤅𐤄</bdo> (<span lang="hbo-Latn" dir="ltr">YAHUAH</span>)'s Passover forever as it is a memorial or a remembrance.
+In <cite>Exodus 12:14</cite> it was very clear that the Most Hight himself commanded us to keep the feast of <bdi lang="hbo-Hebr" dir="rtl">𐤉𐤄𐤅𐤄</bdi> (<bdi lang="hbo-Latn" dir="ltr">YAHUAH</bdi>)'s Passover forever as it is a memorial or a remembrance.
 He even made it clear that it is his Passover, completely obliterating the preaching that it is "Israel's feast" only.

 This is in fact echoed in the Renewed Covenant ("New Testament" as it is commonly called) in <cite>Luke 22:19</cite>.